akashic

 How did Congressional District 6, South Carolina vote in 2024?

-What is Congressional District 6, South Carolina's political archetype?
+What is Congressional District 6, South Carolina's political typology?

 How many people live in Congressional District 6, South Carolina?